Background

 The International Cartographic Association (ICA) will consider applications for grants to support individuals in advancing their career in cartography and GIScience to the benefit of the ICA community.

-Scholarships
+Scholarships and categories

 The goal of these grants is to stimulate young scientists or professionals to direct their careers toward fundamental studies in the fields of Cartography and GISciences.

-This scholarship has a maximum of €1.000 (or €1.500 when the applicant is from a non-developed member nation).
+This scholarship has a maximum of €1,000 (or €1,500 when the applicant is from a non-developed member nation).

 Requirement: proof of active participation (paper/poster submission, acceptance and participation).

-2. Participation in a Commission workshop
+2. Participation in an event organized by an ICA Commission

 This scholarship has a maximum of €500 (or €750 when the applicant is from a non-developed member nation).